CTSRD-CHERI/cheribuild/README.md

                         'False')

 FreeBSD and CheriBSD build configuration:
-  --skip-buildworld, --skip-world
+  --skip-world, --skip-buildworld
+                        Skip the buildworld-related steps when building FreeBSD or CheriBSD (default: 'False') --skip-kernel, --skip-buildkernel
-                        Skip the buildworld step when building FreeBSD or CheriBSD (default: 'False') --freebsd-subdir SUBDIRS, --subdir SUBDIRS
+                        Skip the buildkernel step when building FreeBSD or CheriBSD (default: 'False') --freebsd-subdir SUBDIRS, --subdir SUBDIRS
                         Only build subdirs SUBDIRS of FreeBSD/CheriBSD instead of the full tree.
-Useful for quickly rebuilding an individual programs/libraries.
+Useful for quickly rebuilding individual programs/libraries.
 If more than one dir is passed they will be processed in order.
 Note: This will break if not all dependencies have been built.
   --no-install-subdir-to-sysroot
                         Do not when using the --subdir option for CheriBSD targets also install the built libraries into the sysroot.